138 Famous Warren Buffett Quotes. Money & Investing Explained

 Risk is the metaphor here.
 Do not make risky decisions, use leverage, or trade; often, these are serious mistakes that can wipe out your good work.

 One of Buffett’s strong beliefs is that boring businesses that churn out regular profits are much more important to a great investor than choosing fashionable new fast-growth businesses with higher risk.
-Choose the boring regular profit-making companies.
+Choose the boring, regular profit-making companies.

 “Successful Investing takes time, discipline, and patience.
-No matter how great the talent or effort, some things just take time: You can’t produce a baby in one month by getting nine women pregnant.”
+No matter how great the talent or effort, some things take time: You can’t produce a baby in one month by getting nine women pregnant.”

 “If you aren’t willing to own a stock for ten years, don’t even think about owning it for ten minutes.
-Put together a portfolio of companies whose aggregate earnings march upward over the years, and so also will the portfolio’s market value.”
+Put together a portfolio of companies whose aggregate earnings march upward over the years, and so will the portfolio’s market value.”

 “Buy a business; don’t rent stocks.”